+When the ensemble of spins in a unit cell moves rigidly together, a continuum micromagnetic model can be formulated by introducing a smoothly varying field $\mathbf{g} (\mathbf{r}, t)$.
+From this continuum description, we can derive the equation of motion for $\mathbf{g}$ with the micromagnetic energy terms.
+The equation of motion can be obtained from the Lagrangian density $\mathcal{L}$ and the Rayleigh dissipative function density $\mathcal{F}$ of the magnetic dipole moments,

-Using Eq.~\ref{Eq:Lagrangian_0}, we obtain the equation of motion of $\mathbf{C}_0$ by solving the Euler-Lagrangian equation with respect to $\mathbf{C}_0$.
-This equation serves as the counter part to the Landau-Lifshitz equation in the micromagnetic model for ferromagnets.
-Based on this equation of motion and associated micromagnetic energy terms, we can develop a micromagnetic model for magnetic multipoles.
+Here, $\hat{\mathbf{m}}_i$ = $\mathbf{m}_i/|\mathbf{m}_i|$, $m_\mathrm{s}$ is the magnitude of the individual magnetic dipole moment, $\gamma$ is a gyromagnetic ratio, $\mathbf{A}$ is the Berry-phase gauge potential, $\varepsilon_i$ is the potential energy of sub-lattice $i$, and $\alpha$ is a Gilbert damping constant~\cite{Döring+1948+373+379,alma9937635933902959}.
+By solving the Euler-Lagrangian equation, we obtain the equation of motion for $\mathbf{g}$ which serves as the counterpart to the Landau-Lifshitz equation for ferromagnets.
+These equations, with the associated energy terms, form the basis for micromagnetic simulation for non-collinear magnetic multipoles.